JIT spraying

-JIT spraying is a class of computer security exploit that circumvents the protection of address space layout randomization (ASLR) and data execution prevention (DEP) by exploiting the behavior of just-in-time compilation.
+JIT spraying is a class of computer security exploit that circumvents the protection of address space layout randomization and data execution prevention by exploiting the behavior of just-in-time compilation.
 It has been used to exploit the PDF format and Adobe Flash.

 A just-in-time compiler (JIT) by definition produces code as its data.
 Since the purpose is to produce executable data, a JIT compiler is one of the few types of programs that cannot be run in a no-executable-data environment.
 Because of this, JIT compilers are normally exempt from data execution prevention.
 A JIT spray attack does heap spraying with the generated code.

 To produce exploit code from JIT, an idea from Dion Blazakis is used.
 The input program, usually JavaScript or ActionScript, typically contains numerous constant values that can be erroneously executed as code.
 For example, the XOR operation could be used: